Square Footage Calculator

 How to use the square footage calculator

 Before we get into the nitty-gritty of how the calculator works and what is the square footage formula, it's useful to know how to use the calculator, and what each of the components mean.
 With the "One room/area" option selected, the square footage calculator is composed of the following fields:

 - Area - Combined square footage of all the spaces as input above

 - Unit price - Price (in the local currency) per square foot

 - Total cost - Combined monetary value of the spaces described above

 To use the calculator is as simple as setting the known values and letting the system calculate the rest.
-This means that you can use this calculator to compute the price per square foot of a property if you know the total price and total square footage; or you can also calculate how many rooms of a certain size it would take to achieve a specific square footage... the options are bountiful!
+This means that you can use this calculator to compute the price per square foot of a property if you know the total price and total square footage.

 How to calculate areas and what is the square footage formula?

 The square footage formula is different depending on the shape of the object we want to calculate the area for.
 The simplest and most common case is the square, or, more generally, the rectangle.
 For these polygons, the formula is as simple as taking the length of two adjacent sides in feet and multiplying them together.
 Since we are working with a rectangle, we know that taking two next sides is the same as taking the height and the width of it.
 If we name these two sides A and B, the other two necessarily must have the same dimensions as A and B, respectively.

 square_footage = length_A * length_B